bbest/ds-git/index.md

 # exercises

+## ex 1: hello world

+<span class="mega-octicon octicon-mark-github"></span>  Create a hello-world repository and tour some of Github's most useful features.
+You only need a web browser and Github account (no git or other desktop software required).

+1. [Sign up](https://help.github.com/articles/signing-up-for-a-new-github-account/) for a new GitHub account

+1. Follow the GitHub Guide [Hello World](https://guides.github.com/activities/hello-world/) to walk through essentials of: repositories, branches, commits, issues and pull requests.

-## ex 1: create a website repo
+## ex 2: create a website repo

 <span class="mega-octicon octicon-file-code"></span> Create a website repository in Github.
-You only need a web browser (no git required).
+You only need a web browser and Github account (no git or other desktop software required).

-1. [Sign up](https://help.github.com/articles/signing-up-for-a-new-github-account/) for a new GitHub account
 1. [Create repo](https://help.github.com/articles/create-a-repo/) `[user].github.io`, where `[user]` is your github username
     - [Commit your first change](https://help.github.com/articles/create-a-repo/#commit-your-first-change) on README.md
 1. [Create pages](https://help.github.com/articles/creating-pages-with-the-automatic-generator/)